actionhero/new-tutorial/README.md

 module.exports = sequelizeConfigEnv.sequelize()
 ```

 This in turn makes the CLI use configuration from `src/config/sequelize.js`.

+At this point you will need to create database manually in Postgresql before moving on to the migrations.

 ## Migrations